k) Provisions and Contingent Liabilities

 The company does not have any financial instruments which are exposed to listed and non listed equity investments.

-e) Credit risk management
+e) Credit Risk Management

 Credit Risk refers to the risk for a counter party default on its contractual obligation resulting a financial loss to the company.
 The maximum exposure of the financial assets represents trade receivables, work in progress and receivables from group companies.
 Credit risk on trade receivables, work in progress is limited as the customers of the company mainly consist of the Government promoted entities having strong credit worthiness.
 For doubtful receivables the company uses a provision matrix to compute the expected credit loss allowances for trade receivables.
 The provision matrix takes into account ageing of accounts receivables and the company’s historical experience of the customers and financial conditions of the customers.
-The company has not made any provision towards amounts doubtful to receive during the year ended March 31,2024 and March 31,2023 respectively.
+The company has not made any provision towards amounts doubtful to receive during the year ended March 31,2025 and March

-f) Liquidity risk management
+f) Liquidity Risk Management

 27. Amendment to Ind AS 7: